-We would like to invite you to consider joining the Barts Bioresource whilst you are attending a normal outpatient appointment or receiving treatment at the hospital.
-You are being asked this because you are a patient of Barts Health NHS Trust and the aim is to collect medical information for the Barts Bioresource from as many patients as possible.
-You are also asked to consent to be included in the Barts Bioresource for future research opportunities.
+We would like to invite you to consider joining the Barts BioResource whilst you are attending a normal outpatient appointment or receiving treatment at the hospital.
+You are being asked this because you are a patient of Barts Health NHS Trust and the aim is to collect healthcare information for the Barts BioResource from as many patients as possible.
+You are also asked to consent to be included in the Barts BioResource for future research opportunities.

-We are asking permission to collect and store any cardiovascular (heart and/ or blood vessel) tissue removed as part of your surgery which would otherwise be disposed of.
+We are asking permission to collect and store any tissue removed as part of your procedures or surgery which would otherwise be disposed of.
 These samples will be processed and labelled with a generated code number (not your name) and these will be stored in a secure freezer.

-If you undergo heart surgery we may ask you to donate a special type of tissue.
+If you undergo heart surgery, we may ask you to donate a special type of tissue.
 The upper chambers of the heart (atria) have extra tissue, termed the atrial appendages.
-These have no known function, and are often removed during cardiac surgery routinely.
+These have no known function and are often removed during cardiac surgery routinely.
 We will plan to collect a sample (biopsy) from these sites, which is safe to do and does not have any defined risk above that of your surgical procedure.
 This will only be performed if they are not being removed anyway.

-If you undergo another type of surgery or heart procedure, we may wish to collect a sample (biopsy) if considered safe to do and only if considered not to increase the risk of your clinical procedure.
+If you undergo another type of surgery or procedure, we may wish to collect a tissue sample (biopsy) if considered safe to do and only if considered not to increase the risk of your clinical procedure.
 Specific details regarding this tissue collection will be noted in your patient record as part of the consenting process.

-We may also invite you to consider donating biological sample(s) (your blood and/ or saliva and/ or urine.
-The aim is to collect these samples for the Barts Bioresource from as many patients as possible.
+We may also invite you to consider donating biological sample(s) (up to 50ml of venous blood samples, saliva, throat, buccal and/or nasopharyngeal swabs, urine, faeces and soft/solid tissue samples).
+The aim is to collect these samples for the Barts BioResource from as many patients as possible.